Naqeeb11/assembler/README.md

 virtualenv -p python3 bcd
 ```

 This creates a new virtual environment named `bcd`.
-For Windows, Anaconda, or
-other environments, plese refer to your environment specifc instructions.

 #### Step 2: